WHY DO THEY ACT THAT

 transmitted diseases.

-their kids learn to control impulses, manage erratic behavior,
+kids learn to control impulses, manage erratic behavior,

 avoid drug and alcohol use, cope with their changing bodies,